rwieruch/blog_robinwieruch_content/blog/react-table-pagination/index.md

   ]}
 />

 In this tutorial, I want to show you how to use [React Table Library](https://react-table-library.com) with its **usePagination** plugin to implement pagination.
-In the previous example, you installed React Table Library to create a Table component.
+In the previous example, you installed React Table Library to create a table component.
 Now, you will enable your users to **paginate pages** in a table.

 First, import the usePagination hook: